VPN Unlimited Review 2025

 • Keeps temporary session logs, including your IP address and device info

-• Has not been independently audited to verify privacy claims
+• Has not been independently audited to verify no-logs privacy claims

 • Can feel slower on long‑distance connections